- Voter Registration

 - Satellite voting

 Under a recent change in state law, auditors may no longer schedule satellite sites on their own, and sites must be petitioned by the public.
-If you are interested in satellite voting, please contact our office.

 - Overseas and military voters